wxWidgets/wxWidgets/docs/readme.txt

 * Most Unix variants with GTK+ 1.2
 * Most Unix variants with Qt 5 or newer (experimental)

-Most popular C++ compilers are supported; see the install.txt file for each platform (following the links from docs/index.htm).
+All C++ compilers in common use are supported; see the install.txt file for each platform (following the links from docs/index.htm).

 Files